 Are "No Weapons Allowed" signs enforced in Delaware?
 If yes, violating the sign would be considered to be a crime.
 If no, violating the sign would not be considered a criminal offense.

 Does Delaware have preemption laws related to concealed carry (i.e. Does state law supersede local laws regarding the possession of handguns)?

 Yes.
 There is full state preemption of gun laws, except counties may regulate the discharge of firearms and may adopt ordinances regulating open carry in police stations and county buildings.
 Restricted areas must be posted.
 However, individuals with concealed carry permits can conceal carry in those areas.

 Yes.
+Delaware has a red flag law.
 A family member of a person or a law enforcement officer may file a petition prohibiting and enjoining a person from controlling, owning, purchasing, possessing, having access to or receiving a firearm.

-Does Delaware have laws regarding carrying a firearm while using alcohol or drugs?
+Does Delaware have laws regarding carrying a concealed firearm while using alcohol or drugs?

 Not while under the influence of alcohol (BAC of 0.08 or greater) or drugs when in a public place.
 In addition, a person cannot be manifestly under the influence of alcohol or any illicit or recreational drug, as defined in Title 21 § 4177(c), or any other drug not administered or prescribed to be taken by a physician, to the degree that the person may be in danger or endanger other persons or property, or annoy persons in the vicinity.

 As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgement, slow your reaction times, or impact your decision-making abilities.
 Any decision you make while carrying a firearm could have life-altering consequences.